the-doctor1994/team-heart-of-gold/docs/dspec/dspec.md

 	* can be viewed as a layout engine for creating dynamic and interactive layouts
 	* (Dojo's Dijit Library)  <br><br>

-One of the most central uses of this javascript file will involve its ability to inject new/updated content into the user's current .html page client-side.
+This multi-purposed .js file will include support for:

+* controlling a unifying theme across all of user's application pages:
+	* index.html, profBuilder.html, home.html, matcher.html, chat.html, edituser.html
+* updating application titles through DOM traversal
+* updating application headers through DOM traversal
+* updating application footers through DOM traversal
+* updating application body through DOM traversal

 This is a base-level component and has no dependencies

+>One of the most central uses of this javascript file will involve its ability to inject new/updated content into the user's current .html page client-side.

+*Philron Hozier, 4/10/15*

 ###index.html